aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-conversion/preserving-original-fonts-convert-presentation-to-html/_index.md

 ### Q3: Are there any licensing requirements for using Aspose.Slides for .NET?

 Yes, you may need a valid license to use Aspose.Slides for .NET in your projects.
-Refer to the official Aspose website for licensing information.
+Refer to the Aspose website for licensing information.

 ### Q4: Can I convert other file formats to HTML using Aspose.Slides for .NET?